joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/28/world/europe/bordeaux-wine-fires-smoke.html

 **Live Updates: 6.8-Magnitude Earthquake Strikes Japan**\
-`Fires and injuries were reported after the quake in Kumamoto Prefecture, according to Japan’s state broadcaster.
+`Fires and injuries were reported after the quake in the southwestern prefecture of Kumamoto, according to Japan’s state broadcaster.
 A tsunami warning was lifted.`\
 https://www.nytimes.com/live/2026/07/28/world/japan-earthquake-kumamoto-tsunami

 **Tech Stocks Tumble on Worries About A.I.
 Spending and China’s Chip Competition**\